 Most women with diabetes have healthy babies however, the chance of a problems with the baby and/or birth are increased compared to women without diabetes.
-Good control of your diabetes can help to reduce this chance.
+Good control of your diabetes and working towards a healthy weight can help to reduce this chance.